Brave new world for Dublin’s College Green comes with barriers and grey skies

 “Aspects of it are disappointing, but I don’t think the end result is.
 Everybody is getting an idea of what the street might look like.”

-Maeve Stone and her friends made the best of it by staging a game of boules on the street opposite The Banks pub.
+Maeve Stone and her friends made the best of it by staging a game of boules on the street.
 She scratched the name of the winners on a road surface which would normally be choked with traffic even on a rainy summer Sunday.

 Despite the scepticism of many, she believes College Green can work.
 “We have got incredibly intelligent urban planners and there are solutions to the problem.
 The barrier is people not believing it is possible.”